 Our Community’s Czech Scroll

-Emanu-El Congregant, Anita Josefa Barzman, M.D., arranged for this scroll to come to Emamu-El and personally brought it here from the Memorial Scrolls Trust in London, England.
+Emanu-El congregant, Anita Josefa Barzman, M.D., arranged for this scroll to come to Emanu-El and personally brought it here from the Memorial Scrolls Trust in London, England.
 We are thankful for her thoughtfulness and dedication to this project.
-We look forward to honoring this scroll at this year’s Simchat Torah celebration and it will be open for use by kids and adults for their B’nei Mitzvah.
+We look forward to honoring this scroll for the b’nei mitzvah of our members for many years to come, L’dor V’dor, from generation to generation.

-This Chech Torah Scroll is on permanent loan to the Congregation Emanu-El San Francisco community.
+This Czech Torah Scroll is on permanent loan to the Congregation Emanu-El San Francisco community.
 More information about the Memorial Scrolls Trust can be found on their website, here.
-Look for more updates on this page as our community welcomes this historic scroll.

 MY JEWISH JOURNEY – RESTORING A LIVING TORAH

 “People ask me.
 Why am I doing this?
 For me, it has everything to do with being Jewish, and being able to connect to Jewish history, and above all, the Torah.”

 – Anita Josefa Barzman, M.D.